-RDCO ends Star Place Water Quality Advisory after tests come back clean - Peachland News
+RDCO ends Star Place water quality advisory after tests come back clean - Peachland News

-The Regional District of Central Okanagan has now rescinded a precautionary Water Quality Advisory for customers in the Star Place water system in the Central Okanagan West Electoral Area.
+The Regional District of Central Okanagan has now rescinded a precautionary Water Quality Advisory for customers in the Star Place water system in Upper Trepanier.

 A news release from the RDCO says, "turbidity in the system water source is once again within the acceptable and safe Canadian guidelines for drinking water quality.
 As a result, the precautionary Water Quality Advisory that has been in place since May 13 has been removed."